teymuri/klarenz/docs/index.md

 ## A minimalist Python package for algorithmic music notation

-[Kodou](https://www.urbandictionary.com/define.php?term=kodou) is a small package for algorithmic music notation which runs on top of the [Lilypond](http://lilypond.org/) (versions 2.18 to 2.21.0) compiler.
+[Kodou](https://www.urbandictionary.com/define.php?term=kodou) is a small module for algorithmic music notation which runs on top of the [Lilypond](http://lilypond.org/) (versions 2.18 to 2.21.0) compiler.
 It has been designed to be as minimalistic as possible, yet allowing creation of complex musical structures.
 It's public API consists of only two objects: a class **Part** (representing a musical line which itself could be mono- or polyphonic) and a main processing function **kodou**.
 Kodou's main strength however lies in it's treatment of time: rhythm is not constructed dependent on duration, but from points (notes/chords) alongside of a timeline and as such as a function of time.
 Setting variant durations other than the ones imposed by Kodou is of course possible.

 Kodou was originally inspired by [a tutorial by Bernd Klein](https://www.python-course.eu/python_scores.php) on creating musical scores using Python3.